Diamondbacks vs. Angels Player Props Betting Odds

 Trout Stats

-- Trout brings a two-game streak with at least one hit into this matchup.
-In his last five games he is batting .412 with a double, a triple, a home run, two walks and two RBI.
+- Trout heads into this game looking to extend his three-game hit streak.
+During his last five outings he is hitting .333 with a double, a triple, a walk and an RBI.

 Trout Recent Games